Brief Overview of the History of the Department of Central, Eastern, Northern European Studies (CENES)

 Post 1980 into the 21st Century

 With UBC’s changing to a rotating system for Heads, the next quarter century saw a sequence of several senior departmental members taking on this onerous duty for a five years term.
 The first Head was comparatist Dr. Marketa Goetz-Stankiewicz (4), who served from 1980-85.
 She was followed by Drs.
 Klaus Petersen (1985-90) (5), Edward Mornin (1990-95)(6), and Peter Stenberg (7) who served two consecutive terms (1995-2006).
 During these years the department added a Scandinavian section with courses in Swedish and Danish language as well as in Northern European literature (including Baltic literature).
 After the merger with the former Slavonic Department the undergraduate program in Modern European Studies became part of the newly formed CENES department.
 The department also joined the Canadian Year in Freiburg exchange program and sent one of its professors, Dr. Karl Zaenker, on an exchange year to Freiburg University together with 28 Canadian undergraduate students each (2001-02 and 2005-06).
 Dr. Thomas Salumets served as Head from 2006-2011, followed by Dr. Gaby Pailer, who was Head from 2011-2014.
-Dr. Geoffrey Winthrop-Young began as Acting Head in July 2014.
+The current Head Dr. Geoffrey Winthrop-Young began in July 2015.
 With unique course offerings, newly hired faculty, and climbing enrolment figures, the department of CENES is confidently going into its second century.